In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 To help you answer these questions honestly, it’s always worth reaching out to others in your field — people who may be experts in your industry, or have been in your shoes before.

-Not only will this bring you helpful advice and perspectives you may not have considered before, but you may also find yourself developing a network of contacts that may end up supporting your enterprise in lots of different, useful ways (perhaps even financial ways!).
+Not only can this bring you helpful advice and perspectives you may not have considered before, but you may also find yourself developing a network of contacts that may end up actively supporting your enterprise in lots of useful ways (perhaps even financially helpful ways).

-And of course, good market research is vital — you need to be able to establish that there is an audience for your business idea, and where and how to find it.
+And of course, market analysis is vital — you need to be able to establish that there is an audience for your business idea, and where and how to find it.

 Remember: most successful businesses solve a problem